 Parks are attractions in their own right.
 They can serve a limited neighborhood area, a portion of the community, or the entire community or region and provide land and facilities for outdoor recreation for residents and visitors.
 Depending on park size, parks and recreation areas can attract campers, ball players, bird watchers, cyclists, snowmobilers, bikers, 4-wheelers, horseback riders, hunters, anglers, and other recreational users.
 Amenities such as ballparks, trails, camping areas, playground equipment are only some of the facilities that make parks and recreation areas so inviting.
 Refer to the Natural and Recreational Resources Map 3.2.6 for park locations.
+The Town of Wayne's shared recreational amenities are listed in Table 3.2.2.

-Table 3.2.2 Town of Lamont Recreational Amenities
+Table 3.2.2 Town of Wayne Recreational Amenities